-Staff are trained in order to recognise and manage behaviours which are underpinned by a disability or condition, e.g. a meltdown rather than a tantrum, and to respond accordingly.
+Staff are trained in order to pause and, with curiosity, recognise and manage behaviours which are underpinned by a disability, sensory or attachment need/trauma response e.g. distress rather than a tantrum, and to respond accordingly.

 Consequences

 When staff need to manage inappropriate behaviour they will be mindful of "two hands": The one to provide a boundary and containment of feelings and behaviour, and the other to co-regulate and be curious about the student's motives, wishes and desires in context.
 Behaviour can also stem from a functional or unmet need; e.g. Think HALT - are they, Hungry, Angry, Lonely, Tired?
 (Dan Siegel)